badrouarafana/HackingNotes/PortSwigger/API/notes.md

 # API

-## Discovering
+## Discovering APIs
-When discovering API, take a look into documentation , if it's not available, check well-known endpoints
+When discovering APIs, check the documentation first.
+If it's not available, investigate well-known endpoints such as:

     /api
     /swagger/index.html
     /openapi.json

-if an endpoint is identified try to investigate the base path, for instance :
+If an endpoint is identified, try to investigate the base path.
+Examples include:

     /api/swagger/v1
     /api/swagger
     /api

-## API error
+## API Errors

-When pentesting api, check error for hints, for example :
+When pentesting APIs, analyze error messages for hints.
+For example:

-    GET or PATCH API/products/1/price the error we get :
+    GET or PATCH API/products/1/price

+If the error returned is:

     {"type":"ClientError","code":400,"error":"Only 'application/json' Content-Type is supported"}

-So here we know that we have to `Content-type: application/json` and the body as the payload.
+This indicates that the `Content-Type` header must be set to `application/json`, and the body should contain the payload.

-## Preventing vulnerabilities in APIs
+## Preventing Vulnerabilities in APIs
-When designing APIs, make sure that security is a consideration from the beginning.
-In particular, make sure that you:
+When designing APIs, ensure security is a priority from the start.
+Key considerations include:

-Secure your documentation if you don't intend your API to be publicly accessible.
+- **Secure Documentation**: Protect your documentation if the API is not intended to be publicly accessible.

-Ensure your documentation is kept up to date so that legitimate testers have full visibility of the API's attack surface.
+- **Keep Documentation Updated**: Ensure legitimate testers have full visibility of the API's attack surface.
-Apply an allowlist of permitted HTTP methods.
+- **Restrict HTTP Methods**: Apply an allowlist of permitted HTTP methods.

-Validate that the content type is expected for each request or response.
+- **Validate Content Types**: Ensure the content type is as expected for each request or response.

-Use generic error messages to avoid giving away information that may be useful for an attacker.
+- **Use Generic Error Messages**: Avoid revealing information that could aid attackers.

-Use protective measures on all versions of your API, not just the current production version.
+- **Protect All API Versions**: Apply security measures to all versions, not just the current production version.

-To prevent mass assignment vulnerabilities, allowlist the properties that can be updated by the user, and blocklist sensitive properties that shouldn't be updated by the user.
+- **Prevent Mass Assignment**: Allowlist properties that can be updated by users and blocklist sensitive properties.

-# Pollution in the query string
-CTF chall
+## Query String Pollution (CTF Challenge)

-1. get the reset_toekn from the API `username=administrator%26field=reset_token`
+1. Retrieve the `reset_token` from the API using a polluted query string:
-2. use it to change admin password
+    ```
+    username=administrator%26field=reset_token
+    ```
+2. Use the token to reset the administrator's password.

-# Parameter pollution
+## Parameter Pollution
-Consider a similar example, but where the client-side user input is in JSON data.
-When you edit your name, your browser makes the following request:
+Consider an example where user input is sent in JSON data.
+For instance:

     POST /myaccount
     {"name": "peter"}

 This results in the following server-side request:

     PATCH /users/7312/update
     {"name":"peter"}

-You can attempt to add the access_level parameter to the request as follows:
+You can attempt to inject additional parameters, such as `access_level`, as follows:

     POST /myaccount
     {"name": "peter\",\"access_level\":\"administrator"}

-If the user input is decoded, then added to the server-side JSON data without adequate encoding, this results in the following server-side request:
+If the input is improperly sanitized, the server-side request may look like this:

     PATCH /users/7312/update
     {"name":"peter","access_level":"administrator"}

-Again, this may result in the user peter being given administrator access.
+This could result in the user `peter` being granted administrator access.

+### Structured Format Injection in Responses
-Structured format injection can also occur in responses.
-For example, this can occur if user input is stored securely in a database, then embedded into a JSON response from a back-end API without adequate encoding.
-You can usually detect and exploit structured format injection in responses in the same way you can in requests.
+Structured format injection can also occur in API responses.
+For example, if user input is securely stored in a database but embedded into a JSON response without proper encoding, it can lead to vulnerabilities.
+Detect and exploit these issues in responses similarly to how you would in requests.